Skip to main content

 1. It gives you a coherent targeting system that considers all visits and actions across all of the visitor's devices.

-2. It ensures that a visitor always sees the same variation for a given A/B experiment, regardless of the device they are using.
+2. It ensures that a visitor always sees the same variation for a given experiment, regardless of the device they are using.

 3. It provides an accurate reporting system where unique visitors are correctly counted.